manuel-uberti/manuel-uberti.github.io/_posts/2016-10-22-java8-experience.md

 lambda expression in it.

-I then began using lambda expressions, streams and the `Optional` class in utility classes and enumerators I could quickly wrote unit tests for.
+I then began using lambda expressions, streams and the `Optional` class in utility classes and enumerators I could quickly write unit tests for.
 The benefits were immediately evident: my code was getting clearer and concise, and programming in a declarative fashion made it easier to read and understand.
 My aim exactly.